 Перевод не завершен. Пожалуйста, помогите перевести эту статью с английского.

-The structure of a MIME type is very simple; it consists of a type and a subtype, two strings, separated by a
+A MIME type consists of a type and a subtype — two strings separated by

-'/'.
-No space is allowed.
+/.
+No whitespace is allowed.
 The type represents the category and can be a discrete or a multipart type.
 The subtype is specific to each type.

-A MIME type is case-insensitive but traditionally is written all in lower case.
+MIME types are case-insensitive but traditionally written in lowercase.

-Discrete types indicate the category of the document, it can be one of the following:
+Discrete types indicate the category of the document.
+They can be one of the following:

 |Type||Description||Example of typical subtypes|

-Multipart types indicate a category of document that are broken in distinct parts, often with different MIME types.
-It is a way to represent a composite document.
+Multipart types indicate a category of document broken into pieces, often with different MIME types.
+They represent a composite document.
 With the exception of

 Important MIME types for Web developers